KalyanSathwik/Washing-Machine-Simulator-PIC16F877A/README.md

-# 🧼 Washing Machine Simulator using PIC16F877A
+e# 🧼 Washing Machine Simulator using PIC16F877A

 This project simulates a basic washing machine operation using the **PIC16F877A** microcontroller.
 The embedded C code is written and compiled using **MPLAB X IDE** with the **XC8 compiler**.
 The logic is tested and simulated using **PICSimLab** on the **PICGenios** board.